LLNL/scr/doc/rst/users/config.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To restart an application with a different number of processes than used to save the checkpoint, one must follow the steps listed in :ref:`scr-integration-restart-without`.
+To restart an application with a different number of processes than used to save the checkpoint, one must follow the steps listed in :ref:`sec-integration-restart-without`.
 Additionally, one should set the following::

   SCR_FLUSH_ON_RESTART=1